-- Activities involving the construction and/or operation of standalone EfW plants and facilities, either at new sites or at existing industrial sites, are generally scheduled under A07 for biological processes and A08 for thermal processes, depending on the scale of operations (as defined in the above table). - Activities involving the collection, sorting, recycling and mechanical treatment of municipal solid waste (MSW) and industrial waste (IW) for the purpose of energy recovery are generally not scheduled.
-However, if the activity includes a treatment step, such as thermal or chemical, it may be scheduled under AO2.

-- Any activity involving the storage, treatment, reprocessing, containment or disposal of Prescribed Industrial Waste (PIW) not generated at the premises is scheduled. - Co-combustion of RDF at an existing facility will require a works approval or a research, development & demonstration approval if emissions are likely to be altered.
+- Activities involving the construction and/or operation of standalone EfW plants and facilities, either at new sites or at existing industrial sites, are generally scheduled under A07 for biological processes and A08 for thermal processes, depending on the scale of operations (as defined in the above table). - Activities involving the collection, sorting, recycling and mechanical treatment of solid inert waste for the purpose of energy recovery are generally not scheduled.
+However, if the activity includes a treatment step, such as thermal or chemical, it may be scheduled under A02. - Any activity involving the storage, treatment, reprocessing, containment or disposal of PIW not generated at the premises is scheduled under A01. - Co-combustion of waste or RDF at an existing facility will require a works approval or a research, development & demonstration (RD&D) approval if emissions are likely to be altered.
+Likewise, if the feedstock of a dedicated EfW facility changes significantly over time, to the point where air emissions are likely to be altered, a works approval will be required.

-Proponents of EfW proposals which require a works approval or licence will be expected to demonstrate that the siting, design, construction and operation of EfW facilities will incorporate best practice measures for the land, water and air environments.
-Facilities should be able to evidence how they minimise and manage emissions (including pollutants, odour, dust, litter, noise and residual waste) in accordance with relevant statutory requirements.
-Demonstrating best practice (publication 1517) outlines how EPA assesses best practice, and provides guidance on how to demonstrate compliance with best practice requirements.
+Proponents of EfW proposals which require a works approval or licence will be expected to demonstrate that the siting, design, construction and operation of EfW facilities will incorporate best practice measures for the protection of the land, water and air environments as well as for energy efficiency and greenhouse gas emissions management.
+Facilities should be able to provide evidence of how they minimise and manage emissions (including pollutants, odour, dust, litter, noise and residual waste) in accordance with relevant statutory requirements.
+Demonstrating best practice (EPA publication 1517) outlines how EPA assesses best practice, and provides guidance on how to demonstrate compliance with best practice requirements.
 EPA will refer to this guideline when making statutory decisions or providing non-statutory advice.
-The guideline should be used by all works approval applicants, in conjunction with EPA's Works Approval Guidelines (publication 1307.7).
+The guideline should be used by all works approval applicants, in conjunction with EPA's Works approval application guideline (publication 1658).